AmerenICenter/AmerenICenter.github.io/README.md

 - Make a map with address: https://www.youtube.com/watch?v=9e-5QHpadi0.
 - full time employee page, intern page, purpose of iCenter, past/current projects
 - Link with workday, interest form, form on the site?
+- add backend, and add the form for submit contact page